Photography

 I love panoramas, because I love landscapes, especially when there is a good view, like from a mountain top or a high building.
 Or just generally a scene I want to capture, but which does not fit into the width of a standard photo.

-I create panoramas by taking multiple overlapping photos, and then stitch them together with Hugin, a free open source panorama stitcher.
+I create panoramas by taking multiple overlapping photos, and then stitch them together.
+I previously used Hugin, a free open source panorama stitcher for this.
 Hugin has a wizard which does most of the work for you.
 Even so it takes a fair amount of time to create one panorama.
-The result is that I have photos in a number of albums that have not been stitched yet.
-I will find the time at some point.
+I have switched to using Luminar Neo to stich panoramas, as it does the job automatically, quickly, and the resiults are impressive.
+I can always fall back on Hugin for any challenging panoramas.

 I have also used Photoshop for stitching panoramas, and it seems to do it reasonably well.
 I have read that PTGui is by far the best software to use for stitching panoramas, but it is not cheap.